Royal-Navy/design-system/packages/docs-site/src/library/pages/get-started/development/sass-css-framework.md

 ### Retrieving values from a Context

-To retrieve a colour from the context map, a `color()` function is provided.
+To retrieve a colour from the Context map, a `color()` function is provided.
 ```
 color( [NAMESPACE] , [SHADE] , [STATE?] )
 // Examples